Felipe González: Early life

-Prime Minister of Spain
+Premiership (1982–1996)

 In the 1982 general election held on 28 October 1982, the PSOE gained 48.3% of the vote and 202 deputies (out of 350).
 On 2 December González became President of the Government of Spain, with Alfonso Guerra as his deputy.
 He was the first socialist to hold the post since the Spanish Civil War, and his government was the first since then in which none of its members had served under Francoism.

-With a large majority in the Congress of Deputies, popularly known as "the roller" (el rodillo in Spanish), González' election was met with tremendous expectation of change amongst Spaniards.
-Under his government universal and free education provision was extended from age 14 to age 16, university education was reformed and expanded, the social security system was extended and a partial legalisation of abortion became law for the first time, despite opposition from the Roman Catholic Church.
+With a large majority in the Congress of Deputies, popularly known as "the roller" (Spanish: el rodillo), González's election was met with tremendous expectation of change amongst Spaniards.
+Under his government, a wide range of social reforms were introduced.
+Various labor measures were passed, university education was reformed and expanded, the social security system was extended and a partial legalisation of abortion became law for the first time, despite opposition from the Catholic Church.
 González pushed for reforms and a restructuring of the economy.

+Also, from 1982 to 1994, Spanish social expenditure as a percentage of the European level rose from 63.7% to 87.6%.

-On 23 February 1983, the Government passed a law nationalising Rumasa, a private business that included merchant banking interests, on the grounds that it was at the point of bankruptcy and the government needed to protect the savings of depositors and the jobs of its 60,000 employees, a decision that aroused considerable criticism and a judicial conflict over the law that was only resolved, in favour of the government, in December 1986.
+On 23 February 1983, the Government passed a law nationalising the company Rumasa, a private business that included merchant banking interests, on the grounds that it was at the point of bankruptcy and the government needed to protect the savings of depositors and the jobs of its 60,000 employees, a decision that aroused considerable criticism and a judicial conflict over the law that was only resolved, in favour of the government, in December 1986.

 In the 1986 general election held on 22 June 1986, the PSOE gained 44.1% of the vote and 184 deputies in Parliament.
 González was elected prime minister for the second time.
 During this second term, Spain joined the European Economic Community (EEC) in 1986.
 González supported Spain remaining in NATO that same year in a referendum reversing his and the party's earlier anti-NATO position.

 On 29 October 1989, he won the 1989 general election with 39.6% of the vote and 175 seats, his third successive mandate.
+However, he lost the outright majority he had held since 1982.

 On 6 June 1993, González won the 1993 general election with 38.8% of the vote and 159 deputies.
 His fourth victory was marred by the fact he was forced to form a pact with nationalist political parties from Catalonia and Basque country in order to form a new government.